 Like Gene Simmons, Charlie Rich had started out with Sam Phillips at Sun in the late fifties.
 After one 1960 chart appearance for Phillips, he had been unable to ring the bell despite over a dozen more releases on various labels until he signed with Mercury's Smash subsidiary in 1965.
 Producer Jerry Kennedy then brought Charlie back into the top 40 with Mohair Sam, but couldn't provide a follow-up, and Smash dropped him in September of 1966.
 Hi snapped him up, and dubbed him their 'hit artist', but the subsequent three releases on him died on the vine... they were just about three years ahead of their time.
-Check out Reggie on this incredibly deep B side.
+Check out Reggie on this incredibly deep B side, Pass On By.
 Wow!

-We will continue our investigation into Reggie's 1966 session work in part two, which will focus on the records he cut for other labels besides Hi, and include some of the greatest Soul Music of all time.
-Stay Tuned!
+We continue our investigation into Reggie's 1966 session work in part two, which focuses on the records he cut for other labels besides Hi, and includes some of the greatest Soul Music of all time...

 Be sure to check out the complete 1966 discography page, then join in the discussion by using the comments field in the sidebar, or contact us by email. - Extra Special thanks go to Reggie & Jenny Young, Mike Leech, Peter Hoogers, Colin Escott, Jay Halsey and John Broven.

 Every once in a while the forces of the Universe seem to align just right, and pull things together in unforeseen and miraculous ways... this is one of those times.